Pit Bulls And Breed Specific Legislation (BSL)

-The shocking similarity between a “Pit Bull” and a Honda Accord!
+The shocking similarity between a “Pit Bull” and a Honda Accord.
 Perverted enough, a car and a dog are both considered things and objects under the law to be owned.
 Perhaps for the objects, this makes sense, but this should be found shocking for the living, breathing, feeling animal.
-They are both only worth the value one pays for them and have zero rights, so why not make the shocking comparison of the two brothers from another mother to illustrate how utterly ridiculous, asinine and outdated our laws are?
+They are both only worth the value one pays for them and have zero rights.
+Therefore I will make the shocking comparison of two “things” to illustrate how utterly ridiculous, asinine, and outdated our laws are.

 Here we go:

 Honda Accord & A “Pit Bull“

 - Can care for a family

 - Can kill people (caveat, so can all dogs and cars)

 - Can be guided/driven to be dangerous or perfect for any family